XplayzHD/mc-server/README.md

 #### Restarting <a name="op-restart"></a>

 If you are running the server on a dedicated machine, regular rebooting will help reduce memory usage and overall performance.
-To reboot the machine once per day, uncomment the rebooting lines found at the bottom of `bin/restart.sh`, then rerun the setup script.
+To reboot the machine with each server restart, change the `reboot-on-restart` property in `server/server.config`, then restart the server.

 #### Hardware <a name="op-hardware"></a>

 Hardware can greatly impact the performance of a Minecraft server.
 As of the last time this readme was updated (2020.05.05), [Java Edition Minecraft servers handle ticks entirely with one thread](https://linustechtips.com/main/topic/824264-how-many-cores-does-a-minecraft-server-use-efficiently/).
 Because of this fact, the best way to optimize TPS (ticks per second) is to use a CPU with a high single-thread performance.
 You can find an in-depth ranking of CPU single threads [here](https://www.cpubenchmark.net/singleThread.html).

 Memory could also be an issue.
+To increase the amount of memory, change `max-mem-alloc` in `server/server.config`, then restart the server for changes to take effect.
 I recommend 8GB of RAM since Java enjoys hoarding RAM.
 4GB of RAM is likely doable, but pushing the server, especially if the server is not standalone and the machine is used for casual use.
-I recommend using a performance utility such as `htop` or `glances` to monitor the server performance and resource usage from time to time.
+I also recommend using a performance utility such as `htop` or `glances` to monitor the server performance and resource usage from time to time.

 #### Laptop Lid <a name="op-lid"></a>